Amateur Karting League of Serbia 2026. - Season Regulations

 9.1.
 Technical Issues at the Start

-Starting positions are predefined and will always be announced to participants before the start of each individual race.
-The starting position depends on the order in which the driver was drawn in the lottery.
+Starting positions are earned on track and will always be announced to participants before the start of each individual race.
+The starting position depends on qualifying time as well as the fastest time achieved in the previous race, or in final races depending on the overall standings after all group races.

 Regarding the race start, if any driver’s kart fails at the start of any race, during the warm-up lap, drivers will be signaled with yellow flags to immediately slow down, cease racing, and proceed in a slow manner to the starting positions, where a race restart will be held.